jkalleberg/DV-TrioTrain/docs/getting-started/walk-through.md

 # Human GIAB Tutorial

-Completing this walk-through successfully confirms that DV-TrioTrain has been setup correctly on your HPC cluster.
-Additionally, the tutorial completes one round of re-training with a Human trio as an example of how to run DV-TrioTrain.
+This DV-TrioTrain tutorial completes one round of re-training with a Human trio from GIAB.

+!!! warning "Warning | Storage Needs"
+    Completing this tutorial will produce ~2T of intermediate and output data.
+Ensure you  have sufficient space before proceeding!

+## 1. Confirm Successful Install / Configuration

 If you haven't already, go back and complete the previous two guides:

 [:material-numeric-1-box: Installation Guide](installation.md){ .md-button }
 [:material-numeric-2-box: Configuration Guide](configuration.md){ .md-button }

-!!! warning "Warning | Storage Needs"
-    Completing this tutorial will produce ~2T of files, so ensure you are working have sufficient space before proceeding!

-## 1. Confirm setup worked
+---

-Run the following at the command line:
+Then, run the following at the command line:

 ```bash
 cd DV-TrioTrain